jtiosue/qubovert/README.rst

 Convert common problems to QUBO form.
 -------------------------------------

 So far we have just implemented some of the formulations from [Lucas]_.
 The goal of QUBOVert is to become a large collection of problems mapped to QUBO and Ising forms in order to aid the recent increase in study of these problems due to quantum optimization algorithms.
-I am hoping to have a lot of participation so that we can compile all these problems!

-To participate, fork the repository, add your contributions, and submit a pull request.
-Add tests for any functionality that you add.
-To ensure that your build passes, run ``make install``, ``make test``, and ``make clean``.
-When you push changes, Travis-CI will automatically check to see if all the tests pass.
-Note that all problems should be derived from the ``qubovert.utils.Problem`` class!
-Make sure all your docstrings follow the Numpydoc standard format.

 Use Python's ``help`` function!
 I have very descriptive doc strings on all the functions and classes.

 See the following Set Cover example.
 All other problems can be used in a similar way.